On this page and the next you will find my CyberLink PowerDirector 14 review in all its long rambling glory.

 More importantly take note that the video itself was created using CyberLink PowerDirector 14.

 PowerDirector 14 is being offered by CyberLink at 5 separate levels and as with all things in life you get what you pay for.

 At the top of the heap is the software as part of an overall specialist package they call Director Suite which is aimed at the serious enthusiast through to the professional level.

 This is their suite of high end tools and programs that go beyond just video editing into audio production, image editing and color grading.

 For a more complete look at this you can see my overview of it here.
 Director Suite Review

 This is the “Ultimate” version of the program offered in conjunction with Audio Director for advanced audio editing and Color Director for color grading and correction.

-These are the standalone versions of PowerDirector 13 that come with varying features and extras depending on which version suits your needs.
+These are the standalone versions of PowerDirector 14 that come with different levels of features and extras depending on which one suits your needs.